 What is Yellow Tea?

-Yellow tea is a tea made from leaves that have been allowed to oxidize for a more extended period than other types of tea.
-Its results in a tea with a yellow color and a slightly different flavor than other types of tea.
+Yellow Tea is made from leaves that have been allowed to oxidize for a more extended period than other types of Tea.
+Its results in a tea with a yellow color and a slightly different flavor than other types of Tea.

 The History of Yellow Tea